Giuliana Rancic

-Giuliana Rancic (/ˈrænsɪk/; née DePandi; born August 17, 1974) is an Italian-American entertainment reporter and television personality.
-She is a co-anchor of E!
+Giuliana Rancic (/ˈrænsɪk/; née DePandi; born August 17, 1974) is an Italian-born American entertainment reporter and television personality.
+She is a former co-anchor of E!
 News and resides in Chicago and Los Angeles.

 Early life

 Rancic was born in Naples, Italy and immigrated to the United States with her family at age seven.
 Her father was a tailor who owned a store in White Flint Mall, and they lived nearby in Bethesda, Maryland; Rancic went to Walt Whitman High School, where she was a cheerleader.

 She had surgery to correct her scoliosis when she was 21.
 She received a bachelor's degree in journalism from the University of Maryland, College Park, and a master's degree in journalism from American University.
 During this time, she worked for a Capitol Hill news bureau covering stories related to the U.S. government.
 Rancic also graduated from Barbizon Modeling and Acting School.

 Entertainment career

 Rancic joined E! network's E!
 News as a reporter in 2002 and became an anchor in 2005.
 Over the years, she has shared co-hosting responsibilities with Ryan Seacrest, Terrence J, and Jason Kennedy.

-Additionally, she co-hosts E!'s Fashion Police and often co-hosts red carpet events for award shows, such as the Golden Globes and the Academy Awards.
+Additionally, she co-hosted E!'s Fashion Police and often co-hosts red carpet events for award shows, such as the Golden Globes and the Academy Awards.
 She is the creator and executive producer of MTV's Celebrity Rap Superstar, which premiered in 2007.
 She and her husband, Bill Rancic, star in the reality-television show Giuliana and Bill which aired on E!.
 She appeared in the movie Bring It On: Fight to the Finish in a brief scene.
 Rancic also has hosted the Miss USA and Miss Universe beauty pageants on NBC.

 Rancic won the 2014 Daytime Emmy Award for Fan Favorite.

 In February 2015, Rancic faced backlash over her controversial comments about synthetic dreadlocks worn by Zendaya at the Oscars, remarking that the hair looked like it smelled of "patchouli and weed".

 On July 10, 2015, Rancic announced that after nearly a decade, she would be leaving her position as co-anchor on E!
 News, yet would continue to be the host of Fashion Police.
 On September 4, 2018, the personality returned to the role of anchor.

 In May 2021, Rancic announced that after 20 years, she would be leaving her position as co-host of Live from the Red Carpet.
 In the same month, E! announced that Laverne Cox would take over for Rancic as host of Live from the Red Carpet.